gitfrosh/100-days-of-code/r1-log.md

 No coding today.

 ### R1D62
-At least minimal progress on my RESTful #Node.js #Hapi #SSR #React project.
+R1D62 #100DaysOfCode: At least minimal progress on my RESTful #Node.js #Hapi #SSR #React project.
 I must say the decision to build a server-side rendering solution mostly got me into troubles :D
 Oh and I need to catch up with all the cool #coder's newsletters I receive.

+### R1D63
+No coding today.

+### R1D64
+R1D64 #100DaysOfCode: Finally a productive day again, done some coding in the morning & evening and cleaned up my #MongoDB data mess.
+Also I introduced the awesome #dotenv lib in my project for managing environment variables.

+Good night, folks!

+### R1D65